objcio/tiny-networking/README.md

 # TinyNetworking

 This package contains a tiny networking library.
 It provides a struct `Endpoint`, which combines a URL request and a way to parse responses for that request.
+Because `Endpoint` is generic over the parse result, it provides a type-safe way to use HTTP endpoints.

 Here are some examples:

 ## A Simple Endpoint